 Governor Malloy encourages cities and towns to consider opening warming centers or other facilities to help those in need.
 In addition, we want to ensure that if local shelters or other facilities used during cold weather emergencies reach their capacities, there is a system in place to find out where there is space so they can direct individuals and families accordingly.

 If you receive a call from someone looking for shelter and you are not aware of any shelter space, please direct the person to 2-1-1.
 DEMHS will open an Incident on WebEOC, “Severe Cold Weather December 15-17, 2016.”
 If your town opens a shelter or warming center, please indicate its status on WebEOC.
 Working with local shelters, 2-1-1 will act as a clearinghouse to ensure that shelter space is found for those that need it.
 Please spread the word of this critical service provided by 2-1-1.

 Please note: While shelters are not required to remain open for hours they would normally close during this cold weather period, any efforts that shelters and other frontline providers can make to provide shelter space for those in need during this particular cold is appreciated.

 If you have any questions about the policies for access to shelter in your area, please contact your CAN coordinator.
 If you have any questions about the 211 referral process, please contact Wendy Caruso, at Wendy.Caruso@ctunitedway.org, or if immediate shelter is needed please dial 211, press option 5 and a contact specialist will assist you with finding shelter in your area.
-If you have any questions about CCEH support to communities and the Coordinated Access process, please contact Sarah Chess at email@example.com.
+If you have any questions about CCEH support to communities and the Coordinated Access process, please contact email@example.com.